Friends suspected of trying to free accused Lamborghini thief

-SAN RAFAEL, Calif., Aug 10 (Reuters) - Friends of a teenager accused of stealing a $200,000 sports car in a spectacular escapade last year tried but failed on Friday to bust him out of a juvenile detention facility on his birthday, investigators said on Friday.
+SAN RAFAEL, California (Reuters) - Friends of a teenager accused of stealing a $200,000 sports car in a spectacular escapade last year tried but failed on Friday to bust him out of a juvenile detention facility on his birthday, investigators said on Friday.

 Max Wade turned 18 on Friday while being held in a juvenile hall in San Rafael on charges he stole a celebrity chef’s Lamborghini in a Hollywood-like acrobatic heist.
 He also faces a possible life sentence for allegedly shooting into a truck carrying a girl who had spurned his romantic overtures.